1Marc/marcgrabanski.com/src/pages/articles/2017-12-28-2017/index.md

 ## 2017 was the year I built a team of amazing people

 We are small, but incredibly effective.
 The 7 of us -- 5 full time and 2 contractors.
 We are **all focused together on one mission together: improving the state of (professional) education**.
-We are all working together on [Frontend Masters](https://frontendmasters.com), where **50+ teachers share their experiences and knowledge with tens of thousands of software developers**, making an impact on their careers and their life’s path.
+We are all working together on [Frontend Masters](https://frontendmasters.com), where **50+ teachers share their experiences and knowledge with tens of thousands of software developers**, making an impact on their careers and their life's path.

 ## We Moved to Downtown Minneapolis!